You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 How often do they actually say or think that?

-When voters start to think something's going to happen, well, you know, they're pretty zabby, and that's national.
+When voters start to think something's going to happen, well, you know, they're pretty savvy, and that's national.

-If you look at some of these key races, very negative for Democrats, and meaning these races in these states where it looked like toss-up now, it's starting to shift where it's always had.
+If you look at some of these key races, very negative for Democrats, meaning these races in these states where it looked like toss-up, now it's starting to shift where it's always had.

 My point is, it probably always has been where it is now.

-They need massive turnout from uh women and African Americans.
+They need massive turnout from women and African Americans.

 Oh, how could I have forgotten?

-I'm gonna I'm gonna mention this, I'm not gonna get into it right now, but I haven't seen this anywhere, but where I found it last night.
+I'm not going to get into it right now, but I haven't seen this anywhere.

 He was ready to explode.